Friday, February 13, 2026

 The exterminator came by, and it was our usual technician.

-I like him because he’s older and doesn’t use spray.
+I like this technician because he’s older and doesn’t use spray.

 He uses glue traps.